Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Applications

 \subsection{Decoding yeast promoter sequence activity with GDEs}

-We evaluate our GDE performance on a large-scale dataset from a massively parallel reporter assay measuring transcriptional activity across 34 million randomly generated yeast promoter sequences \cite{de2020deciphering}.
+We next consider a large-scale dataset from a massively parallel reporter assay measuring transcriptional activity across 34 million randomly generated yeast promoter sequences \cite{de2020deciphering}.
 Each promoter consists of a random 80 nucleotide DNA sequence embedded in a fixed DNA scaffold and assayed for expression in yeast cells.
 Because the sequences are randomly sampled, there is no shared structure across examples so unconditional generative models cannot learn anything meaningful.
-Instead, the signal lies entirely in how distributions over sequences give rise to distributions over expression levels, due to the presence of transcription factor binding sites (TFBS): short, position-specific DNA motifs that interact with transcription factors and control gene expression in a combinatorial and quantitative manner \cite{de2020deciphering}.
+Instead, the signal lies entirely in how distributions over sequences give rise to distributions over expression levels, due to the presence of transcription factor binding sites (TFBS): short, position-specific DNA motifs that interact with transcription factors and control gene expression \cite{de2020deciphering}.

 We construct a distributional learning task where each training example is a set of sequences sampled from a narrow expression quantile; we hold out the top 5 quantiles.
 We train a GDE with a 1D convolutional network over the one-hot encoded sequences as the encoder and HyenaDNA \cite{Nguyen2023-ck} as the decoder.
 As shown in Fig. \ref{fig:gpra}, the learned GDE embeddings reflect a smooth gradient across expression quantiles.
 Using the set of all known yeast TFBS \cite{de2012yetfasco} we can identify the motifs present in each of the real and generated sequences.
 Reconstructed motif distributions closely match those of the input, indicating that the model learns to represent biologically meaningful variation across promoter sets.
 Further details are available in App. \ref{app:gpra}.